MicrosoftDocs/azure-reference-other/stream-analytics-docs/timestamp-by-azure-stream-analytics.md

 UNIX systems often use POSIX (or Epoch) time defined as the number of milliseconds that have elapsed since 00:00:00 Coordinated Universal Time (UTC), Thursday, 1 January 1970.

- This example shows how to use numeric 'epochtime' field containing Epoch time as event timestamp.
+ This example shows how to use numeric `epochtime` field containing Epoch time as event timestamp.

 ```SQL
 SELECT